dareli/dareli/README.md

-## 🤠 Howdy, I’m Darlene Eligado
+## 🤠 Howdy, I’m Darlene

-🎓 Data Science major (Biology concentration) at the University of Texas at Arlington
+🎓 B.S. in Data Science (Biology concentration) from UT Arlington
-🧬 Mostly working with biology, healthcare, and medical datasets while also exploring projects beyond my main domain
+Background in healthcare and life science data, applying data science to real-world problems.
+Currently expanding into new domains through curiosity-driven projects.

 ---